 - Minced fresh parsley, optional

 - Place pork on a rack in a shallow roasting pan.
 Rub with 2 teaspoons oil; sprinkle with salt and pepper.
-Bake at 450° for 20-30 minutes or until a meat thermometer reads 160°.
+Bake at 450° for 20-30 minutes or until a thermometer reads 160°.
 Let stand for 10 minutes.

 - Place bread on ungreased baking sheets; brush with remaining oil.
 Bake at 350° for 8-10 minutes or until toasted.
 Rub toast with garlic.